LLNL/Umpire/docs/sphinx/tutorial/dynamic_pool.rst

 resources.
 To mitigate this, Umpire provides allocation strategies that can be used to customize how data is obtained from the system.

-In this example, we will look at the ``DynamicPool`` strategy.
+In this example, we will look at the :class:`umpire::strategy::DynamicPool` strategy.
 This is a simple pooling algorithm that can fulfill requests for allocations of any size.
-To create a new ``Allocator`` using the ``DynamicPool`` strategy:
+To create a new ``Allocator`` using the :class:`umpire::strategy::DynamicPool` strategy:

 .. literalinclude:: ../../../examples/tutorial/tut_dynamic_pool.cpp
                     :lines: 26-28